-All Lead PI's are required to attend TES PI meetings (generally a 2-day meeting) held in the Washington DC area or in conjunction with the North America Carbon Program (NACP).
+All Lead PI's are required to attend an annual SBR PI meeting (generally a 3-day meeting held in the Washington DC area).
 Travel funds should be budgeted to allow at least the lead PI to attend this meeting.